 However, the Duty Solicitor cannot act as the borrower’s legal aid solicitor, or defend the proceedings on their behalf, as this is not covered by the scheme.
 The scheme does not cover legal aid for defending repossession proceedings.

-In some circumstances, he or she may be able to assist in finding a solution without going to court.
+In some circumstances, be able to assist in finding a solution without going to court.

 The Personal Insolvency Court Review Service: